How is the world's most cutting-edge outdoor resort addressing SDGs/sustainability? Vail Resort (Vail Resort, USA)

 Vail Resort is committed to these efforts to preserve the natural environment essential to resort operations

-. ●Plant trees to replace forests lost during development and operation.
+. ● Plant trees to replace those lost during development and operation.

-●Continue and expand support and cooperation with organizations that protect local forests and wildlife.
+● Continue and expand support for organizations that protect local forests and wildlife.

 As an example of how each employee can contribute to this commitment, the group holds a community volunteer week each fall, during which approximately 300 employees volunteer at businesses in Vail and the Beaver Creek area in mid-September